 - Completed Admission/Scholarship application

-Students qualify for assured admission if they meet ONE of the following criteria:
+International students qualify for assured admission if they meet the following criteria:

 |Credit Hours Attempted*||Admission Requirements|

 |7-23 credit hours||Freshman admission requirements and 2.25 GPA|